guettli/why-i-like-django-and-sap/README.md

 But of course I know, that there are other in-memory databases available: https://en.wikipedia.org/wiki/List_of_in-memory_databases .. back to what I like: a lot of continuous little updates - the way Python, Django and PostgreSQL get developed.

+I like Python/Django because the community is great.
+If you think something is wrong you can speak up, and it is likely that you get a reply.
+If you compare the Stackoverflow tag trend (Python ABAP), then ABAP is even not visible: http://sotagtrends.com/?tags=[python,abap]
+SAP has a newsletter called "SAP Community Voice".
+I am subscribed to it.
+It contains good articles.
+But the title does not match.
+It is not the community voice.
+It is the voice of advertising.
+If you want to hear the community ask abap developers if they like the language and the sap environment.
+I talked to some people doing abap daily.
+I don't want to cite them here.